jamespharaoh/hq-mongodb-check-collection-size/README.md

     --breakdown
     --threads NUM

-If `--verbose` is specified, then details will be shown for collections which are within the limits, as well as those which exceed them.
+If `--verbose` is specified, then a detailed output is generated, showing which collections are over which limit.
+This should almost always be specified when running manually but would not be specified when used as a nagios or icinga plugin.

 The `--breakdown` option causes a separate line to be output for the data without any indexes, and each index in turn, in addition to the combined line